barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

 let mut driver = Driver::new(i2c).unwrap();
 driver.calibrate().unwrap();
 ```
-And now write a simple routine that checks wether the touch bit from the status register has been set
+And now write a simple routine that checks wether the touch bit (which indicates that one of the pads has been touched) from the status register has been set
-yet (it indicates that one of the pads has been touched) and if it has read the key status register
+yet and if it has read the key status register
 in order to find out which pad:
 ```rust
 loop {